How to Recognize a Case of Appendicitis

 Do you know how to distinguish a common abdominal pain or stomachache from a case of appendicitis?
 If not, it will be difficult to know if you should go to the hospital or not.
-So today we’re going to show you some ways to recognize a case of appendicitis.
+Because of this, today we’re going to show you some ways to recognize a case of appendicitis.
 Don’t miss it!

 Appendicitis always occurs suddenly and without warning, so it’s very important to know the symptoms.
 Appendicitis is very dangerous if you don’t seek medical attention quickly, since the appendix can rupture and cause a case of peritonitis.

-The most important symptom of appendicitis to know is a strong abdominal pain, in conjunction with other symptoms that don’t seem as important and that we’ll talk about later in the article.
+The most important symptom of appendicitis to know is strong abdominal pain, in conjunction with other symptoms that don’t seem as important and that we’ll talk about later in the article.
 Everybody should get to know these symptoms and be aware of the risk of suffering an attack of appendicitis.

 What is appendicitis?